0xNVAN/win-sysadmin/README.md

     PS C:\>Telnet -ComputerName DC1 -Port 3389

-    This command reports if DC1 can be connected on port 3389 which is default port for Remote Desktop Protocol (RDP).
-By simply running this command, you can check if
+    This command reports if DC1 can be connected on port 3389 (default port for RDP).
-    Remote Desktop is enabled on computer DC1.
+    By simply running this command, you can check if RDP is enabled on computer DC1.

     -------------------------- EXAMPLE 2 --------------------------